 Profits are dependent on the issuer of the investment, investment promoter or a third party, rather than the investors themselves.

-As a general rule of thumb, security tokens are attached to either a real-world asset (like gold), rights to future profits (dividend payouts) or equity (shares in a company).
-Alternatively, a utility token entitles the holder to certain rights on a network.
+As a general rule of thumb, security tokens are attached to either a real-world asset, like gold: rights to future profits, such as dividend payouts; or equity, including shares in a company.
+A utility token can also entitle the holder to specific rights on a network.

 Blockchain lawyer Michael Bacina discusses security tokens

-It is important to remember that security tokens also include things outside the traditional world of finance, such as the DAO token which was attached to a purely crypto-economic investment and development fund operated solely by a blockchain.
+Security tokens also include assets outside the traditional world of finance – such as the DAO token which was attached to a purely cryptoeconomic investment and development fund operated solely by a blockchain.
 The DAO token entitled holders to dividends and voting rights, similar to shares in a traditional managed investment fund.

 Like all new asset classes, security tokens have had their fair share of teething problems.
-As mentioned above, several existing tokens have been reclassified as securities since the release of The Dao Report and more are likely to follow.
-Of those tokens which are regarded as securities, not all were sold via compliant methods or registered with the SEC.
+Several existing tokens have been reclassified as securities since the release the Dao Report, and more are likely to follow.
+Of those tokens considered securities, not all were sold via compliant methods or registered with the SEC.
 Furthermore, not all exchanges that trade security tokens are permitted to do so, which is why our exchanges guide below only lists exchanges that are legally registered to trade securities.

-Programming a token with built-in compliance means that some tokens will only be able to trade hands between individuals and institutions that are legally allowed to possess them.
-Doing so helps avoid some of the situations outlined above.
-The ability to programme tokens in this way is just one of several advantages security tokens possess over legacy systems.
+Programming a token with built-in compliance means that some tokens are only traded between individuals and institutions that are legally allowed to possess them.
+The ability to program tokens in this way is just one of several advantages security tokens possess over legacy systems.

-Furthermore, the emergence of highly specialized security token exchanges will provide a lot of much-needed clarification to traders, who are likely scratching their heads about which security tokens they can and can’t trade.
-According to Securitize CEO Carlos Domingo “the exchange needs to onboard the investor” and then verify which markets the trader can participate in.
-This means that the onus will lie with the exchange, rather than the user, which makes for the smooth and familiar experience that cryptocurrency traders are familiar with.
+Furthermore, the emergence of highly specialised security token exchanges will provide a lot of much-needed clarification to traders, who are likely scratching their heads about which security tokens they can and can’t trade.
+According to Securitize CEO Carlos Domingo “The exchange needs to onboard the investor” and then verify which markets the trader can participate in.
+This means that the onus will lie with the exchange, rather than the user, smoothing and familiar experience that cryptocurrency traders are familiar with.

 Advantages of security tokens

-Blockchains are an immutable database of transactions which helps protect against fraud, malpractice and corruption.
-Furthermore, most blockchains keep a public ledger which is accessible by anyone, allowing anyone to audit the ledger.
+Blockchains are an immutable database of transactions, which helps protect against fraud, malpractice and corruption.
+And because most blockchains keep a public ledger that’s accessible by anyone, anyone can audit the ledger.

 While some blockchains are notoriously slow, others are tailored to financial markets and can process transactions at dazzling speeds.
-Furthermore, by using smart contracts, security tokens can automate the need for time-consuming tasks that normally require middlemen.
+With smart contracts, security tokens can automate the need for time-consuming tasks that normally require a middleman.

-As mentioned, smart contracts can help eliminate menial tasks which slow things down.
-Better yet, they can be pre-programmed to deal with many of the legal requirements of securities, such as allowing for KYC, AML, regulatory requirements, legal interpretation and be programmed into the token, meaning only those who are allowed to use the security will be able to trade it.
+Smart contracts can help eliminate menial tasks that slow things down.
+Better yet, they can be programmed to deal with much of the legal requirements of securities – such as know-your-customer (KYC) and anti-money laundering (AML) laws, regulatory requirements and legal interpretation – meaning only those who are allowed to use the security will be able to trade it.

 Part of the blockchain revolution has been opening up financial markets to those who otherwise would not be able to participate.
-As a result, capital is able to flow in from places and people that it previously couldn’t.
-Furthermore, digital asset markets operate 24/7 and aren’t constrained by trading hours.
+As a result, capital flows in from places and people that it previously didn’t.
+Further, digital asset markets operate 24/7 and aren’t constrained by trading hours.
 The result is a more active and liquid market for securities and assets.

 Security token exchanges

 With security tokens set to lead the next evolution of blockchain markets, exchanges are excited to join in on the action.
-As such, a number of existing cryptocurrency exchanges are exploring adding security tokens to their rosters, while in some cases totally new exchanges are being built to more closely comply with the regulation required to trade securities as well as cryptocurrencies.
+As such, a number of existing cryptocurrency exchanges are exploring adding security tokens to their rosters.
+In some cases new exchanges are being built to more closely comply with the regulation required to trade securities as well as cryptocurrencies.

-It’s important to note that some exchanges may already be trading security tokens.
-However, it may also be the case that they are not legally allowed to in certain jurisdictions or that the exchange is hosting a security token without knowing it.
-As such, we have made sure to only list exchanges with explicit legal permission to trade securities in their given jurisdiction.
+Note that some exchanges already trade security tokens.
+However, they may not be legally allowed to select jurisdictions or may not even know they’re hosting a security token.
+We list only exchanges with explicit legal permission to trade securities in their given jurisdiction.

-Lastly, decentralized exchanges are another place where you might be able to trade security tokens, although given their decentralized nature, it is up to the user to research whether trading securities on such an exchange is legal according to their country’s laws.
+Finally, decentralised exchanges are another place where you might be able to trade security tokens, although given their decentralised nature, it is up to the user to research whether trading securities on such an exchange is legal according to their country’s laws.

-As mentioned, a utility token gives the holder certain rights on a network, such as the ability to transact on Ethereum by paying gas fees in ETH or participate in voting on EOS by staking your tokens.
+A utility token gives the holder specific rights on a network, such as the ability to transact on Ethereum by paying fees in ETH or participate in voting on EOS by staking your tokens.
 On the peer-to-peer electricity trading platform, Power Ledger, users must first acquire and stake POWR tokens in order to buy or sell electricity on the network.

-Utility tokens are usually issued via initial coin offerings (ICOs) in which buyers sign up and purchase utility tokens for an agreed-upon amount, which is usually less than US$1 per token.
-ICOs can be conducted in a number of ways, but one of the more common methods is to send cryptocurrency (usually ETH) to a smart-contract address.
-Once the token sale period is over, that smart contract then sends back the newly minted utility tokens in return.
+Utility tokens are typically issued through initial coin offerings – or ICOs.
+With an ICO, buyers sign up and purchase utility tokens for an agreed-upon amount, often less than US$1 per token.
+ICOs are conducted in a number ways, but a more common method is to send ETH or another cryptocurrency to a smart-contract address.
+When the token sale period is over, that smart contract then sends back the newly minted utility tokens in return.

-Another way of issuing utility tokens is to airdrop them to existing cryptocurrency holders at random, in the anticipation that users will take up the use of the associated network because they now own the token.
+Another way of issuing utility tokens is to airdrop them to existing cryptocurrency holders at random.
+Tokens anticipate that users will take up the use of the associated network because they now own the token.

 Stephane De Baets of Elevated Returns discussing the Aspen Coin STO